Camp Adams |

 (1865), near Oskaloosa ?

-A Union fort located on West Fork Dry Wood Creek along the state line (possibly actually located in KANSAS, somewhere between Garland and Arcadia).
+A Union fort located on West Fork Dry Wood Creek along the state line (possibly located in KANSAS, somewhere between Garland and Arcadia).
 Garrisoned by Wisconsin cavalry.

 (1865), near Deerfield